Net Present Value (NPV)

 Net present value accounts for time value of money which makes it a better approach than those investment appraisal techniques which do not discount future cash flows such as payback period and accounting rate of return.

-Net present value is even better than some other discounted cash flows techniques such as IRR.
+Net present value is even better than some other discounted cash flow techniques such as IRR.
 In situations where IRR and NPV give conflicting decisions, NPV decision should be preferred.

 NPV is after all an estimation.
 It is sensitive to changes in estimates for future cash flows, salvage value and the cost of capital.
 NPV analysis is commonly coupled with sensitivity analysis and scenario analysis to see how the conclusion changes when there is a change in inputs.